rrnyquist/ebenezer/_Scripture/ESV/56_Titus.md

-Paul, a servant of God and an apostle of Jesus Christ, for the sake of the faith of God’s elect and their knowledge of the truth, which accords with godliness, ^0101
+Paul, a servant of God and an apostle of Jesus Christ, for the sake of the faith of God's elect and their knowledge of the truth, which accords with godliness, ^0101

 in hope of eternal life, which God, who never lies, promised before the ages began ^0102

 and at the proper time manifested in his word through the preaching with which I have been entrusted by the command of God our Savior; ^0103

-To Titus, my true child in a common faith : Grace and peace from God the Father and Christ Jesus our Savior. ^0104
+To Titus, my true child in a common faith:Grace and peace from God the Father and Christ Jesus our Savior. ^0104

-This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you — ^0105
+This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you-- ^0105

 if anyone is above reproach, the husband of one wife, and his children are believers and not open to the charge of debauchery or insubordination. ^0106

-For an overseer, as God’s steward, must be above reproach.
+For an overseer, as God's steward, must be above reproach.
 He must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain, ^0107

 but hospitable, a lover of good, self-controlled, upright, holy, and disciplined. ^0108